– Info from San Francisco Bay Regional Water Quality Control Board

 Know Your Watershed

-– coordinated national effort to encourage the formation of local, voluntary watershed partnerships and help them attain their goals.
+– a coordinated national effort to encourage the formation of local, voluntary watershed partnerships and help them attain their goals.
 Sponsored by diverse National Partners representing private and public corporations, government agencies, and non-profit organizations.

 Restoring Streams in Cities: A Guide for Planners, Policymakers, and Citizens by Dr. Ann Riley (a 2010 GWC Watershed Workshop lecturer).